Enterprise Customers and DevOps - Bridging the gap

 The CI/CD approach is backed by a continuous monitoring team, any discrepancies are fixed at the root during its initial phase.
 This brought down the frequency of defects.

-The time to market is the revelation point of this process, with the same increasing by 150X!
+The time to market is the revelation point of this process, with the same improving by 3X!

-The team cohesion improved since the entire process is an integrated and an inter-dependent approach.
+The team cohesion improved since the entire process is an integrated and inter-dependent approach.